mokagio/mokacoding/metallo/src/posts/2019-03-05-3-lessons-from-new-england-patriots.md

 ---
 title: "3 Lessons on Software Development from the New England Patriots"
-description: "The New England Patriots are one of the most costistently successful American Football franchises.
-By looking at how they operate we can learn useful lessons to apply to our job as software developers."
+description: "By looking at how the consistently successful New England Patriots operate we can learn useful lessons to apply to our job as software developers."
 og_image: https://s3.amazonaws.com/mokacoding/2019-03-05-tom-brady.webp
 ---